isabella232/OneScriptLang/docs/Macro.md

 ```
     int temp = 1 * initialValue
 ```
-because `initialValue` cannot be calculated. the expression value is only for simple calculations.
+because `initialValue` cannot be calculated.

 ### .method
 The method directive is used to declare a method that can contain it's own table and code sections.